lakesidetech/Altitude-and-Mortality-csv-file-lmdata/README.md

 # Altitude-and-Mortality-csv-file-lmdata
 Generate descriptive statistics for the data using Numpy, pandas, Python, and Seaborn
 # 1: Load the data and print the column names
-* 1: Load the data and print the column names
+* 1:load data as a pandas dataframe and look at the columns
 * df = pd.read_csv('/lmdata.csv')
 * print (df)